lorensen/VTKExamples/src/VTKFileFormats.md

 * Cell types and indices are of type _int_.

-* Binary data must be placed into the file immediately after the “newline” _(\n)_ character from the previous ASCIIkeyword and parameter sequence.
+* Binary data must be placed into the file immediately after the “newline” _(\n)_ character from the previous ASCII keyword and parameter sequence.

 * The geometry/topology description must occur prior to the data attribute description.